DerrickGold/Botty-McBotFace/README.md

 # Botty-McBotFace
-A simple IRC Bot in C
+A simple IRC Bot/Bot library in C

 ## Building
 A sample bot configuration has been included in `samplebot.c`.
 Once this bot